Nejitha/portfolio/README.md

 This is my personal portfolio website.It showcases who I am, my skills,projects in a simple and clean layout.

-This wwebsite is built using :HTML,CSS,JS and React.
+This Website is built using :HTML,CSS,JS and React.

 ### Live Website
-You can view the live portfolio here:
+[You can view the live portfolio here:]
                             (https://nejitha.github.io/portfolio/)